The Power of A3 Thinking

 A3 Template Structure

-An A3 problem solving document that embeds A3 thinking generally includes to following elements:
+An A3 problem solving document generally includes to following elements:

 • Title: Clarifies the problem statement, initiative or issue